iRNA-COSI/APAeval/execution_workflows/CSI-UTR/README.md

 ## Running CSI-UTR workflow

+### Data download
+CSI-UTR requires provided in [CSI-UTR github repo](https://github.com/UofLBioinformatics/CSI-UTR/tree/master/CSI-UTR_v1.1.0/data)

+CSI-UTR also requires exactly two distinct conditions to be provided as inputs.
+Furthermore,  at least two replicates need to be provided per condition otherwise the tool errors out.
+The test data provided in APAeval only has one replciate per condition.
+As such, additional test datasets of two distinct conditions and two replicates per condition are provided [here]()
 ### Input & pre-processing
 An example sample sheet is available at `samplesheet_example_files.csv`.
 Each row in the samplesheet has four
 columns:

-- sample: name of the sample for logs (e.g control_replicate1)
+- sample: name of the sample to be included as prefix in identification challenge output file name(e.g control_replicate1)
-- condition: name of the condition (e.g Control)
+- condition: name of the condition (e.g control)
+- replicate: replicate number of this condition (e.g 1)
 - bam: BAM input file for the sample
 - bai: BAI index file for sample's bam input

 It is important to name samples of the same condition with the exact condition name under the condition column in the samplesheet since samples are grouped per condition to be processed in the differential step.
-To run DaPars with test data provided for APAeval, check the path to DaPars with `pwd` and replace the `path_to` in samplesheet_example_files.csv or samplesheet_example_files_identification.csv with the path from the `pwd` command.
+To run CSI-UTR with test data provided for APAeval, check the path to CSI-UTR with `pwd` and replace the `path_to` in samplesheet_example_files.csv with the path from the `pwd` command.

-When using your own data and input file instead of the provided test data and sample sheet, make sure to include in the input file you are using the absolute paths to the four files, with the four column names following the column names above.
+When using your own data and input file instead of the provided test data and sample sheet, make sure to include in the input file you are using the absolute paths to the files, with the column names following the column names above.

 ### Running with Docker or Singularity